intel/zephyr.js/docs/ble.md

 Introduction
 ------------
-The BLE API is based off the [bleno API] (https://github.com/sandeepmistry/bleno).
+The BLE API is based off the [bleno API](https://github.com/sandeepmistry/bleno).
 Bluetooth Low Energy (aka [Bluetooth Smart](https://www.bluetooth.com/what-is-bluetooth-technology/bluetooth-technology-basics/low-energy)) is a power-friendly version of Bluetooth intended for IoT devices.
 It provides the ability to support low-bandwidth data services to nearby devices.